Locations:

 Penile Cancer

-Penile cancer happens when malignant cells in your penis grow out of control.
-Penile cancer in the U.S. is rare, but you should see your healthcare provider if you notice changes in your penis, like a lump or discoloration.
-Treatment in the early stages can keep the cancer from progressing.
+Penile cancer happens when healthy cells in your penis change and grow out of control.
+It’s rare in the U.S., but you should see your healthcare provider if you notice changes in your penis.
+Treatment in the early stages can keep the cancer from growing.
 Penile cancer that’s spread to other parts of your body is harder to treat.

 Overview

-A tumor that’s formed on the shaft of the penis near the glans/head.
+Penile cancer, with a tumor that’s formed on the shaft of the penis near the glans/head

 With penile cancer, a mass of malignant cells forms a lump (tumor) that can appear anywhere on your penis.